psdcoder/easy-rest-client/README.md

 ```

 This assumes you are using [npm](https://www.npmjs.com/) as your package manager.
-You can use this function as [CommonJS](http://webpack.github.io/docs/commonjs.html) module.
-This module is what you get when you import `paginationBuilder` in a [Webpack](http://webpack.github.io), [Browserify](http://browserify.org/), or a Node environment.
+You can use this as [CommonJS](http://webpack.github.io/docs/commonjs.html) module.
+This module is what you get when you import `easy-rest-client` in a [Webpack](http://webpack.github.io), [Browserify](http://browserify.org/), or a Node environment.

 If you don’t use a module bundler, it’s also fine.
-The `paginationBuilder` npm package includes precompiled production and development [UMD](https://github.com/umdjs/umd) builds in the `dist` folder.
+The `easy-rest-client` npm package includes precompiled production and development [UMD](https://github.com/umdjs/umd) builds in the `dist` folder.
 They can be used directly without a bundler and are thus compatible with many popular JavaScript module loaders and environments.
 For example, you can drop a UMD build as a `<script>path to /dist/easy-rest-client.js</script>` on the page.
-The UMD build make `RestClient` available as a `window.easyRestClient.default` global variable.
+The UMD build make module code available as a `window.easyRestClient` global variable.

 The source code is written in ES2015 but we precompile both CommonJS and UMD builds to ES5 so they work in [any modern browser](http://caniuse.com/#feat=es5).
 You don’t need to use Babel or a module bundler.